Autodidac/AlmondEngine/README.md

-# Almond Engine - Cross-platform C++20 No-Dependency Engine - Focused on Freedom and Maximum Performance!
+# Almond Engine - x64 Cross-platform C++20 "Header-Only" Complete 3D Rendering Engine - Focused on Freedom and Maximum Performance!

-AlmondEngine is a contemporary cross-platform library designed for creating and managing Games across multiple platforms.
+Almond Engine is a contemporary cross-platform library designed for creating and managing Games across multiple platforms.
 It abstracts platform-specific Game Management code into a unified interface, allowing you to create and manipulate AlmondEngine in a platform-agnostic way.

 <img align="left" src="image/gpt.jpg" width="40px"/>GPT-4